 Responsibility For Payment Of Undertakers Fees

-If you arrange the funeral, you must pay for it although you can reclaim the costs from the deceased’s estate.
+If you arrange the funeral, you must pay for it (or at least make pay a deposit) in advance, although you can reclaim the costs from the deceased’s estate.
 If there are insufficient assets in the deceased’s estate, then an application can be made to the Department for Work and Pensions.

 Payment Of Undertakers Fees

-Often it is possible to contact the bank or building society and present them with the undertaker’s invoice and they will arrange to issue a cheque payable to the undertaker.
+Often it is possible to contact the deceased’s bank or building society and present them with the undertaker’s invoice and they will usually arrange to issue a cheque payable to the undertaker.

 Also, if you instruct solicitors to deal with the administration of the estate, they will sometimes arrange to pay the invoice as soon as some funds become available.